 - Do not remove the stem, and do not wash the strawberries before storing them.

 - Use a clean glass jar that’s been washed and dried thoroughly.
 It needs to have a tight-fitting lid.
-I like using mason jars like [easyazon_link identifier=”B00B80TJX0″ locale=”US” tag=”foofoland-20″]these[/easyazon_link].
-Large jars like pickle jars are perfect for larger quantities of strawberries.
+I like using large mason jars.
+Large jars like pickle jars are perfect for larger quantities of strawberries, too.

 - Discard any spoiled or bruised fruit.
-Do not put them in the jar with the other strawberries.
+Do not put the spoiled ones in the jar with the other strawberries.

 - Place the jar in the coldest part of your refrigerator.

-***NOTE: results will vary based on the ripeness of fruit when placed into the jar, refrigerator temperature, etc.
+***NOTE: The results will vary based on the ripeness of the fruit when placed into the jar, refrigerator temperature, etc.